jihunhwang/jihunhwang.github.io/_pages/misc.md

 </li> -->

 <li>
-  <a href="https://websites.umass.edu/tevelev/grad_advice/">Advice for pure math undergraduates in UMass Amherst</a> (<a href="https://web.archive.org/web/20210126014044/https://people.math.umass.edu/~tevelev/grad_advice.html">Archive</a>) by Professor {% include person_link.html name="Jenia Tevelev" %}.
+  <a href="https://websites.umass.edu/tevelev/grad_advice/">Advice for pure math undergraduates in UMass Amherst</a> (<a href="https://web.archive.org/web/20210126014044/https://people.math.umass.edu/~tevelev/grad_advice.html">Archive</a>) by Prof. {% include person_link.html name="Jenia Tevelev" %}.
 I believe that his opinions are still valid for applied math students.
 </li>

 <li>
   <a href="https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf">Applying to Ph.D.
-Programs in Computer Science</a> by Professor <a href="https://www.cs.cmu.edu/~harchol/">Mor Harchol-Balter</a>.
+Programs in Computer Science</a> by Prof. <a href="https://www.cs.cmu.edu/~harchol/">Mor Harchol-Balter</a>.
 If you are thinking of applying to Ph.D. programs in CS, please, do read this first.
 </li>

 <li>